Davidson Institute for Talent Development

 A Cross-Sectional Developmental Study of the Social Relations of Students who Enter College Early.
 Janos, P., Robinson, N., Carter, C., Chapel, A., Cufley, R. & Curland, M. (1988).
 Gifted Children Quarterly.
 Vol. 32, No. 1.

 This article details a study of college students in the Early Entry Program at the University of Washington.
 The findings suggest that, although students in the program largely relied on each other for support during their first months at school, by their third year they had formed friendships with older students with shared interests.
 Although this study applies to a relatively small segment of the population who are surrounded by other early college entrants, the findings are important for all parents considering radical acceleration for their children.

-The Gifted Kids' Survival Guide has been revised and updated for today's bright, creative, talented children.
+The Survival Guide for Gifted Kids: For Ages 10 & Under Galbraith, J. (1984).
+Free Spirit Publishing, Inc. This book has been revised and updated for today's bright, creative, talented children.
 Based on surveys of hundreds of gifted children, it includes first-person advice from boys and girls that's pertinent, realistic, and inspiring.
 It answers readers' questions about why they think and learn the way they do, what 'giftedness' and IQ really mean, different types of intelligence, how to handle high expectations, how to make school more challenging, how to cope with teasing, how to make friends, and much more.